Municipal Elections

 When are Municipal Elections Held?

-To vote or run in a municipal election people must be:
+To vote in a municipal election people must be:

 - 18 years old